huayunh/huayunh.github.io/resources/steganography/README.md

 $ node server.js
 ```

 Your server is running!
-Try visiting [http://0.0.0.0:8080/compare.html](http://0.0.0.0:8080/compare.html) and see the magic yourself.
+Try visiting [localhost:8080/compare.html](localhost:8080/compare.html) and see the magic yourself.
 If your machine complains about how Node.js is trying to break through your firewall, allow the access.

 ### Serve it on the internet...

 Now leave the server running in your command line window as it is.

+####Static IP

+If your machine is plugged into a wall and has a static IP, then you pretty much there!
+Just figure out what your IP address is (see the section below) and you are finished!

+#### If your machine is connected to the internet via a router

 This step configures your router by forwarding the port to your local machine.
 We are using a Verizon router (model MI424WR) in our experiment; depending on your router manufacturer, you might need to do it slightly differently.

 **Login to your router.** You should be able to find your router's local ip address via your own computer's network settings.
 In our case, it's `192.168.1.1`.